 3. The risk of misunderstanding or misinformation

-If self-guided platforms are not careful, they might give users advice or suggestions that do not help or worsen their situation.
-People’s mental health is very different, and if they do not have a trained therapist to help them, they might misunderstand advice or push themselves inappropriately.
+If self-guided platforms are not careful, they might give users ineffective advice or suggestions.
+This could worsen their situation.
+People’s mental health situations are diverse.
+Without a trained therapist, they might misunderstand advice or apply it inappropriately.

 The Future of AI, Chat GPT for Mental Health

-Looking ahead, mental health care will probably be a mix of talking to people and using innovative technology in the future.
-Psychotherapy is still the best way to get help, but tools like ChatGPT can be helpful in between sessions, especially for people who feel alone in their struggles.
+Looking ahead, mental health care will likely involve a combination of human interaction and innovative technology.
+Psychotherapy remains the best way to get help, but tools like ChatGPT are useful in between sessions, especially for people who feel alone in their struggles.

 Wearable tech, personalized routines, and mental health apps may become more integrated.
 These are tools that help us remember to breathe, think, or reach out.
 Mindfulness means getting to know, care about, and trust other people.
 The first step is to connect with other people.